kiwi0fruit/pyappshare/template_app/app-ready/README.md

 # Build instructions

-* open terminal with activated environment
+* open terminal with activated environment,
-* on Linux / macOS type ". "
+* on Linux / macOS type `. ` (dot, space),
 * drag and drop `build.bat`
-  (`build` on Linux / macOS) to the terminal window
+  (`build` on Linux / macOS) to the terminal window and press enter,
-* copy python module from `dist/` whenever you want
+* copy python module from `dist/` whenever you want.

 Hint: easily create shortcut to activated